-The team at Admina has real life experience of administering a number of structures with various investment asset classes including listed equities, buyout, private equity, venture capital, real estate, mezzanine finance, infrastructure, technology, life science, renewable energy and fund of funds.
+The team at Admina has real life experience of administering a number of structures with various investment asset classes including listed entities, buyout, private equity, venture capital, real estate, mezzanine finance, infrastructure, technology, life science, renewable energy and fund of funds.

 Mark Hooton qualified as an Accountant in the offices of PwC in both Guernsey and Jersey in the Channel Islands.
 Mark went on to hold senior positions within the firm prior to joining Gentoo Fund Services Limited at its inception in 2011 as a director.